The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 Be patient when lapping a car and make sure you respect the slower car’s position.
 It is always safest to lap cars after a corner exit and on straight sections, not going into a corner.

-If any driver is unfairly disadvantaged, the culpable driver should always give way to the disadvantaged car and allow them to retake their position, even if this costs them further positions.
+If any driver is unfairly disadvantaged, the culpable driver should always give way and allow the disadvantaged car to retake their position, even if this costs further positions.

 This includes the following situations:

-a) When any contact occurs between cars that disadvantages a driver.
+a) When any avoidable contact occurs between cars that disadvantages a driver.

 b) When a driver is disadvantaged by being forced to take evasive action.